 Bibleman is a moral substitute for superheros/superhero shows in general.
 Unlike some alternatives however, it is aware of how silly and campy it can get.

 Trinity Broadcasting Network, one of the largest religious broadcasters, has two sister channels targeting children and teens/young adults with inoffensive, usually pro-Christian programming.
 The A.V.
-Club took extended looks at both Smile of a Child TV (advertised as an alternative to the Nickelodeon, Disney, and Cartoon Network channels) and JCTV (a channel clearly patterned after MTV and its ilk), which give a good overview of how this trope operates in practice.
+Club took extended looks at both Smile of a Child TV (advertised as an alternative to the Nickelodeon, Disney, and Cartoon Network channels) and JCTV (patterned after MTV and its ilk), which give a good overview of how this trope operates in practice.

 The entire genre of White Power and neo-Nazi music, which includes rock, metal, ska and, amusingly enough, rap.
 Whether it can be called a moral substitute...